TencentCloud/TIMSDK/README.md

 - Adds support for Japan site.
 - Fixed stability issues on Android platform.
 - Fixed signaling issues for Flutter on iOS.
-- Fixes push token configuration errors in Flutter for Android.
+- Fixed push token configuration errors in Flutter for Android.